GregoryRHart/Population_Dynamics/README.txt

 --> sometimes the system is smart enough to know where the libs are and you can remove the -L commands altogether, try that first
---> you can probably get openmp from Synaptics package manager; trng files are included in the repository --> I'm afraid that getting the code linked to libraries can be a pain, let me know if you have big problems
+--> you can probably get openmp from Synaptics package manager; trng files are included in the repository --> I'm afraid that getting the code linked to libraries can be a pain, let me know if you have big problems -> This branch of the code uses the Wright-Fisher model with variable population size

 -> To compile:
 make clean